DipankarKapoor/CSS-Flip-Card-Animation/README.md

 # CSS-Flip-Card-Animation
 This is a simple web page created using HTML, CSS3, JavaScript and jQuery.
 It is a flip card animation applied to a debit card.
-Hover the cursor on the card to flip it!!
+Hover the cursor on the card to reveal the flip side!!
+Remove it to reveal the front face again.